ritvikmath/jekyll-now/_posts/2017-4-3-How_Many_Hearts.md

  by the **independence assumption between two people's heart rates** and the fact that the **probability of a matching offset is always 0.02**.

- Now, **finding the probability that a heart beats with heart rate $i$** is as **simple as taking the percentile range that the heart rate falls into and dividing by the number of integers in that percentile range**.
+ Now, finding the probability that a heart beats with heart rate $i$ is as simple as taking the percentile range that the heart rate falls into and dividing by the number of integers in that percentile range.

  To be more clear suppose we are trying to find $\mathbf{P}(Heart Rate = 85)$.
-We note that 85 BPM falls into the 83-88 BPM range, which contains 5 integer values and comprises 5% of the total range of heart rates.
+We note that 85 BPM falls into the 83-88 BPM range, which contains **5 integer values** and comprises **5% of the total range of heart rates**.

  Thus, using our Assumption 1 about uniform distribution, $\mathbf{P}(Heart Rate = 85) = \frac{0.05}{5} = 0.01$ (We can also **just read this 0.01 as the height of the 85 BPM bar in our histogram** above).
 We use the same procedure with all other heart rates.